 So, what should you do?
 It's clear that you have a lot of questions that you want answered, but it also appears that your partner is not yet ready to answer them.
 She probably needs more time before sharing such personal, and likely painful, information with you.
 For now, just let her know that you are there for her when she needs you.
 Also, if possible, try to encourage her to seek the professional help that will help her on a path to overcoming bulimia, if she hasn't already.
 If she is not open to your suggestion, then it may be best to approach her about this at another time.

 It is also important to know that people with eating disorders are not the only ones who seek help; their families and friends also seek and find assistance.
 If your partner is not ready to talk, you may want to learn more about bulimia from some other reputable sources.
 You can start by browsing the related questions below.
 Other options include speaking with someone who understands, and share your feelings with her/him.

 You and your partner may also want to contact the The National Eating Disorders Association.
 Don't forget to search through the Go Ask Alice!
-Fitness & Nutrition archive for more information about bulimia.
+Nutrition and Physical Activity archive for more information about bulimia.
 In particular, read Eating disorders vs. normal eating for more general information.
 And, an excellent book for you to read that is written specifically for families and friends of people with eating disorders is, Surviving an Eating Disorder: Strategies for Family and Friends, by Michelle Siegel, Judith Brisman, and Margot Weinshel.